jnozzi/cocoadev.com/markdown/MenuValidationAndKeyEquivalent.md

 *It seems the extra shift is because:*

 [item setKeyEquivalent:@"W"];
-[item setKeyEquivalentModifierMask:General/NSCommandKeyMask];
+[item setKeyEquivalentModifierMask:NSCommandKeyMask];

 *Will set the shift modifier (sticky), because the key is given in uppercase.*

 ----

-I solved a similar problem by overriding General/NSDocuments respondsToSelector, ending it with a call of     [[super class] instancesRespondsToSelector: ]
+I solved a similar problem by overriding NSDocuments respondsToSelector, ending it with a call of     [[super class] instancesRespondsToSelector: ]
 Not a pretty sight, but it worked.